Lawrence Wong: Minister

 As Minister for National Development, Wong was responsible for reducing the supply of HDB flats from 2017.
 During the COVID-19 pandemic in Singapore, Wong and Gan Kim Yong were appointed co-chairs of a multi-ministerial committee formed by the government in January 2020 to manage the situation.
-On 26 March 2020, while paying tribute to frontline workers helping in Singapore's fight against COVID-19, Wong turned emotional and teary-eyed while delivering his address in Parliament.
-He thanked healthcare workers, as well as those working in cleaning, transport and security sectors for providing much-needed services to keep Singapore going during this difficult time.
 In the 2020 general election, Wong led a four-member PAP team to contest in Marsiling–Yew Tee GRC again.
-The PAP team won with 63.18% of the vote against the Singapore Democratic Party and Wong retained his seat as the Member of Parliament representing Limbang ward.
-On 27 July 2020, following a Cabinet reshuffle, Wong succeeded Ong Ye Kung as Minister for Education.
-On 8 November that year, Wong was elected into the PAP's Central Executive Committee for the first time after rising to prominence for leading the Government's fight against COVID-19.
+The PAP team won with 63.18% of the vote against the Singapore Democratic Party and Wong retained his seat as the MP representing Limbang ward.
+On 27 July 2020, following a cabinet reshuffle, Wong succeeded Ong as minister for education.
+On 8 November that year, Wong was elected into the PAP's CEC for the first time.

-On 15 May 2021, following another Cabinet reshuffle, Wong relinquished his portfolio as Minister for Education and became Minister for Finance after Heng relinquished his Cabinet portfolio.
-On 28 May 2021, he was reappointed to the board of directors of the Monetary Authority of Singapore as deputy chair, replacing Lim Hng Kiang.
-In February 2022, Wong announced that the government's postponed plan to increase Singapore's Goods and Services Tax would take place, going from 7% to 9% progressively in 2023 and 2024, with a 1% increase each year.
-Wong also announced a S$500 million stimulus package due to the impact of the COVID-19 pandemic in Singapore, and said the government would set aside an additional S$560 million to "help Singaporean citizens deal with the rising cost of living".
+On 15 May 2021, following another cabinet reshuffle, Wong relinquished his portfolio as minister for education and became minister for finance after Heng relinquished his cabinet portfolio.
+On 28 May 2021, he was reappointed to the board of directors of MAS as deputy chair, replacing Lim Hng Kiang.
+In February 2022, Wong announced that the government's postponed plan to increase Singapore's Goods and Services Tax (GST) would take place, going from 7% to 9% progressively in 2023 and 2024, with a 1% increase each year.
+Wong also announced a S$500 million stimulus package due to the impact of the COVID-19 pandemic, and said the government would set aside an additional S$560 million to "help Singaporean citizens deal with the rising cost of living".
 Later in June 2022, Wong announced another $1.5 billion support package to provide targeted relief for lower-income and vulnerable groups.
-At Budget 2023, Wong announced that the Assurance Package was enhanced from $6.6 billion, announced in 2022, to $9.6 billion.
+In his 2023 budget speech, Wong announced that the assurance package was enhanced from $6.6 billion, announced in 2022, to $9.6 billion.
 This was to offset additional GST expenses for the majority of Singaporean households for at least five years.
-In September 2023, Wong announced an additional $1.1 billion Cost-of-Living (COL) Support Package to provide more relief for Singaporean households, especial lower- to middle-income families.
+In September 2023, Wong announced an additional $1.1 billion cost-of-living (COL) Support Package to provide more relief for Singaporean households, especial lower- to middle-income families.